 No one gets married expecting divorce – yet it happens to many people all the same.
-The relationship between you and your spouse has ended and you need to move on.
+The relationship between you and your spouse has ended, and you need to move on.
 When you own a house together, this can create some real difficulties.
 You need to get your house sold so you can split the money and put an end to that part of your life.

-When this situation arises, you need a real estate agent that is sensitive to the circumstance you find yourself in and that can effectively move your home no matter what the market looks like currently.
+When this situation arises, you need a real estate agent that is sensitive to the circumstance you find yourself in and that can efficiently move your home no matter what the market looks like currently.
 You need a teammate that can sell your house now.
-Hiring a Realtor while going through divorce is an important consideration especially when the marital home is one of your largest assets.
+Hiring a Realtor while going through a divorce is an important consideration especially when the marital home is one of your largest assets.

 How to pick a real estate agent while going through a divorce is probably something most people don’t think about.
 There are too many other important things to deal with when going through this emotional and complicated life event.